WANT TO VISIT THE M.O.M. ART ANNEX??

 The M.O.M.
 Museum Art Annex opened its doors on January 1, 2017.
 The new hours are by appointment only.
 You must call ahead or e-mail.

-As part of The Arts Enclave of Historic Kenwood, in the city of St. Petersburg, this new location aspires to be several things: an ongoing place to study women, motherhood, fatherhood, and family; an arts annex, preserving and interpreting objects for public consumption; a place of learning; a place to gather; and mostly, a template for all the possibilities to come, as M.O.M. continues to grow and thrive.
+As part of The Arts Enclave of Historic Kenwood, in the city of St. Petersburg, this new location aspires to be several things: an ongoing place to study women, mothers, fathers, and families.
+Additionally, as an arts annex, we are preserving and interpreting objects for public consumption, while acting as a place of learning, a place to gather; and mostly, as a template for all the possibilities to come, as M.O.M. continues to grow and thrive.